Signed in as:

 Use air conditioning (central/window units on recirculate modes only) and fans to keep cool (excluding whole house fans).
 Be sure fans are not directed at the test device.
 Some test devices are very sensitive to air flow.

-Test Results from the lab are available in one week.
+Test Results are available in two days.